Master's Thesis Formatting Guidelines

 All theses must be in compliance with the Master’s Thesis Formatting Guidelines set forth by the Graduate Education Office.

-Download, print, and complete the Master’s Thesis Approval Form.
+Submit the Master's Thesis Approval Form (E-Form).

 - Complete the front and back of the form, including the Student Agreement Section.

 - After your defense, collect your thesis committee approval signatures.
 Consult with your thesis committee about what option of electronic access you would like to select for your thesis.